Year 5 Curriculum Information

 Rapid Recall will be given out weekly.
 Rapid Recall is very important to practise mental maths skills.

-MyMaths home learning tasks will be set online.
+MyMaths home learning tasks will be set online every Monday.

 We will be covering the following topic areas this term: